PhotoMechanic is a must have for the editorial/sports photographer

 Step Five—Image Correction if Needed

-Sometimes you might need to do some work on the image.
-Here the photographer can press “⌘ Command” and “E” if they have selected an editing program like PhotoShop to make changes to an image or images.
+Sometimes, you might need to do some work on the image.
+Here, the photographer can press “⌘ Command” and “E” if they have selected an editing program like PhotoShop to change a photo or picture.

 Figure 8